aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/UsingTheConnectionPool.md

 This documentation details AWS Advanced NodeJS Wrapper's Connection Pool configuration and usage, as well as how to migrate to the AWS Pools from community drivers.

+> [!NOTE] \
+> This driver also supports [internal connection pool](using-plugins/UsingTheReadWriteSplittingPlugin.md#internal-connection-pooling), which has a different use case.
+> This document focuses on external connection pool.
+To learn more about internal connection pool and its differences, see the [External Connection Pool vs Internal Connection Pool](#external-connection-pool-vs-internal-connection-pool) section below.

 ## AWS Pool Config

 | Property             | Type      | Default          | MySQL2 | node-postgres | Description                                                                       |